 Traditionally on the 15th of Chait, all horses and ponies belonging to government servants were assembled at the grand parade ground and entered into a race in front of the king and top officials who are stationed around a central monument.
 The monument bore Sir Jung Bahadur's statue.
 After the event, gambling is allowed for two days and nights and the festival ends with an illumination of the monument.
-In 1875, Bahadur's statue and four dragon monuments were moved into a newly built temple in his honor, hence the location of the festival moved.
+In 1875, Bahadur's statue and four dragon monuments were moved into a newly built temple in his honor, hence the location of the festival was moved.

 Bisket Jatra, the biggest festival of Bhaktapur, begins with the pulling of the chariot of Lord Bhairavnath on the premises of the five-storied Nyatapola temple.
 The festival commences at the start of the Nepali New Year.
 Hundreds of locals from either side of the Taumadi begin the Jatra by pulling the three-storied pagoda-style chariot.
-Thousands of people, including foreigners, enjoy the jatra.
+Thousands of people, including foreigners, enjoy the Jatra.
 The Bisket Jatra festival is celebrated for eight nights and nine days.

 Holi is one of the major festivals of Hindus.
 It is celebrated in the spring season.
-Holi is known as 'playing with color' festival.
+Holi is known as the 'playing with color' festival.
 Young and old, especially the children throw bags of water or a handful of colored powder at each other and make it a pleasure.
-In the Terai region, they celebrate it the next day when people of valley celebrate it.
+In the Terai region, they celebrate it the next day when the people of the valley celebrate it.

-Tihar festival is a time of lights and glitter decorations, fancy sweets and juicy fruits.
+Tihar festival is a time of lights and glitter decorations, fancy sweets, and juicy fruits.
 The celebrations begin with the adoration of crows and dogs.
-Leaf dishes of rice, incense and light are set out for the dark messenger, while dogs are worshiped and offered goodies.
+Leaf dishes of rice, incense, and light are set out for the dark messenger, while dogs are worshiped and offered goodies.
 In the period of Tihar Laxmi, the Goddess of Wealth is worshipped.
 Rows of lamps are placed on windows and doors, with the strong hope that Laxmi, the Goddess of Wealth, is worshipped.
 Rows of lamps are placed on windows and doors, with the strong hope that Laxmi pleased to reside in the light.
 The following day belongs to the cow, representative of Laxmi.
 Laxmi Puja, Gobardhan Puja, and Bhai Tika are the series of an event under Tihar.
-In the day of Bhai Tika sisters and brothers get together and accept Tika from each other.
-This day is called as Brothers' Day.
+On the day of Bhai Tika sisters and brothers get together and accept Tika from each other.
+This day is called Brothers' Day.
 Brothers and sisters honor each other on this day and sisters pray to Yama, the God of Death, for their brothers' progress, prosperity, and longevity.